 But always try to be on the underwatering side.
 Because overwatering can kill your succulents more quickly than underwatering.
-The other thing is, you can always give more water if you think your plant requires.
+The other thing is, you can always give more water if you think your plant requires it.
 But you can not easily extract given water if you do overwater.

 Check the video about watering your succulents the right way.

 How often do you water succulents in outdoor pots and how to water them